audreystour/audreystour.github.io/_posts/2023-06-27-more-movie-recommendations-to-soothe-you.md

 ---
 layout: post
-title: "MoRe – Movie Recommendations to Sooth You"
+title: "MoRe – Movie Recommendations to Soothe You"
-description: "Movie Recommendations to Sooth You."
+description: "Movie Recommendations to Soothe You."
 date: 2023-06-27
 feature_image: assets/css/images/Thumbnail MoRe 1.png
 tags: [Movies]